{{ locationStatusDetail }}

 Health, Safety and Wellbeing (HSW)

-• Follow all reasonable instructions to comply with HSW legislation and regulations.
+• Follow all reasonable instructions given to you relating to HSW.

-• Follow New Zealand Red Cross HSW policies, standards and procedures.
+• Cooperate and comply with New Zealand Red Cross policies, standards and procedures related to health, safety, and wellbeing.

-• Use designated personal protective equipment (PPE) for specific work activities.
+• Use personal protective equipment (PPE) if required, to undertake any work activity.

 Commitment required